 I suggest to my French students that they learn “the middle” way ; some glidings, but not total street French.
 “I’m going to”, not “I gonna”.
 But it’s important that you understand both spoken and traditional French pronunciation, therefore also train with “full glidings” to understand the French when they speak.

-This is why all of French Today’s French audiobooks are recorded at several speeds (and gliding levels).
+This is why all of French Today’s French audiobooks are recorded at several levels of enunciation.

 How This French Audio Lesson Works